magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 truth, seeing things as they really are and being free of doubt.

 As I see it, once we have correct knowledge, the mind comes under our command.
 What is this command about?
-The command is in , knowing that everything is impermanent.
+The command is in *anicca*, knowing that everything is impermanent.
 Everything stops here when we see clearly, and it becomes the cause for us to let go.
 Then we let things be, according to their nature.
 If nothing is occurring, we abide in equanimity, and if something comes up, we contemplate: does it cause us to have suffering?
 Do we hold onto it with grasping attachment?
 Is there anything there?
 This is what supports and sustains our practice.
 If we